HITECHCRIME/HC_SG113_NTSWGA/README.md

 getting ahold of the switch ya plug it bitch

-blowing them chances to fold - uu prep for a breach - wait what withhold the vital data - uu don’t give to witch - uu
+blowing them chances to fold - uu (million of chances to win yeah) prep for a breach - wait what withhold the vital data - uu (vital organs - uu) don’t give to witch - uu

-most of the days just drifting me up - so slide off the scales - now can’t believe what i’m - saying if you really turn up i'm done 7
+most of the days just drifting me up - so slide off the scales - now can’t believe what i’m - saying if you really turn up i'm done (i'm already dead)

 maybe i should tough it out - you once said dust goes down - uu x? now i doubt it will ever happen blood
+(happen blood - scream)

 caught in the net so slow - uu
 ya cannot reach them heights - ya (down)